 Return of Premium – ROP

-A term life insurance policy where the term life insurance premiums paid into the policy are returned at the end of the term life length.
+A term life insurance policy where the term life insurance premiums paid into the policy is returned at the end of the term life length.

 Single Premium Life Insurance

-A type of policy which can either be a universal life insurance policy or whole life insurance policy.
+A type of policy that can either be a universal life insurance policy or whole life insurance policy.
 In certain cases, single premium life insurance is used as an annuity alternative.

 Table Shave Program